This is an ad-free article.

-- Hydroflask stainless steel water bottles made before 2017.
-(Their new water bottles have consistently tested Lead-free).
+- Pre-2018 Hydroflask stainless steel water bottles.
+(Their new water bottles and other new insulated stainless steel products from this brand have consistently tested Lead-free.)

 Amazon links to these products are affiliate links.
-If you purchase something after clicking on one of my links I may receive a percentage of what you spend at no extra cost to you.
+If you purchase something after clicking on one of our links, Lead Safe Mama, LLC may receive a percentage of what you spend at no extra cost to you.

 Is this a problem?